-The mean annual rainfall for Glen Innes is 855.9mm per year (Bureau of Meteorology 2009b).
-Rainfall over the period 2006-08 compared to mean rainfall is shown in Figure 7.
-These data are based on meteorological information collected at the Glen Innes Post Office.
-No information was available for 2005 or 2009.
+The mean annual rainfall for Glen Innes is 847.4mm per year (Bureau of Meteorology 2013).
+Rainfall over the period 2009-2013 compared to mean rainfall is shown in Figure 7.
+This data is based on meteorological information collected at the Glen Innes Post Office.